 How Many Deviled Eggs Per Person?

 Deviled eggs are a crowd favorite.
-Whether it’s Thanksgiving, Easter, or just a family get together, they don’t last very long on the table.
+Whether it’s Thanksgiving, Easter, a casual office potluck, a tailgate party, or just a family get together, they don’t last very long on the table.
 That’s why I decided to find out how many deviled eggs you’ll need per person so you’ll have plenty for everyone.

 Have at least 2 deviled eggs prepared per person.
 While most people won’t eat them all at once, people will come back to them throughout the day both prior to and after a meal.
 This is a balanced number for the occasion as some people will not eat any, and others will eat more than their share.